Budibase/website/content/blog/data/data-sources.md

 Before the app can be used for its core purpose, you’ll either need to source this information from somewhere, or gather it yourself and populate your database.

-In reality, neither of these examples is likely to exclusively gather or process data..
+In reality, neither of these examples is likely to exclusively gather or process data.

 For our survey app, you’d obviously want to be able to process and analyze responses.
 For a fleet management tool, you’ll want your team to add new vehicles without getting under the hood of your database.